 When you assign CIDR blocks, make sure that the CIDR blocks of the VPCs do not overlap.

-• OSS is activated in the China (Hangzhou) region.
+OSS has been activated in the China (Hangzhou) region.
 For more information, see Get started with OSS.

-• VPC1 is created in the China (Shanghai) region.
-Services are deployed on the ECS instances in VPC1.
-For more information, see Create a VPC with an IPv4 CIDR block.
+VPC1 has been created in the China (Shanghai) region, with services deployed on the ECS instances.
+For more information, see Create an IPv4 VPC.

-• VPC2 is deployed in the China (Hangzhou) region.
+VPC2 has been established in the China (Hangzhou) region.
 For more information, see Create and manage a VPC.

-Sufficient vSwitches are deployed for each VPC in the zones of the Enterprise Edition transit router.
+Sufficient vSwitches are deployed in each VPC in the zones of the Enterprise Edition transit router.
 Each vSwitch has at least one idle IP address.

-• If the Enterprise Edition transit router supports only one zone, for example, China (Nanjing-Local Region), the VPC must have at least one vSwitch in the zone.
+If the Enterprise Edition transit router is deployed in a region that supports only one zone, for example, China (Nanjing - Local Region), the VPC must have at least one vSwitch in the zone.

-• If the Enterprise Edition transit router supports multiple zones, for example, China (Shanghai), the VPC must have at least two vSwitches in the zones.
+If the Enterprise Edition transit router is deployed in a region that supports multiple zones, for example, China (Shanghai), the VPC must have at least two vSwitches in the zones.
 The vSwitches must be in different zones.

 For more information, see How a VPC connection works.

-• You have knowledge of the security group rules for VPC1 and VPC2.
+You have knowledge of the security group rules for VPC1 and VPC2.
 The security group rules allow the ECS instances in VPC1 to access OSS through VPC2.
-For more information, see View security group rules and Add a security group rule.
+For more information, see Query security group rules and Add security group rules.

-• A Cloud Enterprise Network (CEN) instance is created.
+A Cloud Enterprise Network (CEN) instance has been created.
 For more information, see Create a CEN instance.

-• Enterprise Edition transit routers are deployed in the China (Shanghai) and China (Hangzhou) regions.
-For more information, see Create a transit router.
+Enterprise Edition transit routers have been deployed in both the China (Shanghai) and China (Hangzhou) regions.
+For more information, see Create a transit router instance.

 When you create Enterprise Edition transit routers, use the default settings.

-2. On the Instances page, find the CEN instance that you want to manage and click the instance ID.
+Navigate to the Instances page, find the target CEN instance, and click its ID.

-In this example, the CEN instance mentioned in the Prerequisites section is used.
+In this example, the CEN instance mentioned in the Preparations section is used.

-3. On the Basic Settings > Transit Router tab, find a transit router and click Create Connection in the Actions column.
+On the tab, find a transit router instance and click Create Connection in the Actions column.

-4. On the Connection with Peer Network Instance page, configure the following parameters and click OK:
+On the Connect with Peer Network Instance page, set the following parameters, and click OK.

 Parameter